How Catastrophic is Your LLM? Certifying Risk in Conversation: Evaluation

-\paragraph{Attack Patterns.} In our analysis, we identify two common attack patterns: \begin{enumerate}[leftmargin=*] \item \textbf{Effect of Distractors.} We observe that LLMs often refuse to answer harmful queries that are presented in isolation, replying with messages such as “I can’t provide that information” due to built-in safety mechanisms~\citep{zhang2025safetyrefusalreasoningenhancedfinetuning,yuan2025refusefeelunsafeimproving}.
+\begin{enumerate}[leftmargin=*] \item \textbf{Effect of Distractors.} We observe that LLMs often refuse to answer harmful queries that are presented in isolation, replying with messages such as “I can’t provide that information” due to built-in safety mechanisms~\citep{zhang2025safetyrefusalreasoningenhancedfinetuning,yuan2025refusefeelunsafeimproving}.

 However, when the same query is embedded in a multi-turn dialogue that includes other questions, even not directly related, the model is more likely to provide a harmful answer.
 This behavior is observed across our various specification distributions.
 Figure~\ref{fig:analysis-refuse} shows a representative example of specification in the \emph{graph path (harmful target constraint)} distribution.

 \item \textbf{Role of Context.} Even when a model answers a harmful query in a single turn, the response may be incomplete, confused, or fail to reach the catastrophic information the user intends.
 Attackers can make the target clearer by referring to earlier conversation turns (e.g. ``you just mentioned'').
 Placing the query within a dialogue enables the model to infer the user’s focus and produce outputs that are more directly related to the harmful target.
 This behavior is observed across our various specification distributions.
 Figure~\ref{fig:analysis-context} shows a representative example of specification in the \emph{graph path (vanilla)} distribution. \end{enumerate}